LiZhang-2020/dpdk/doc/guides/nics/mlx5.rst

 - ``mtr_log_max_num`` parameter [int]

   Log 2 of maximal number of flow meters can be created.
-  The maximal value for this parameter is 12.
+  The maximal value for this parameter is 24 when ASO is supported, and 12 when ASO is not supported.
   There will be better performance if the sum of ``mtr_log_max_num`` and ``log_max_flow_per_mtr`` is less or equal to 20.

-  By default, the PMD will set this value to 12.
+  By default, the PMD will set this value to 24 when ASO is supported, and 12 when ASO is not supported.

 - ``log_max_flow_per_mtr`` parameter [int]